 Bishop Benjamin Boni, who leads the Côte d’Ivoire Conference, said the schools have the potential to build peace.

 “When people work together and every day share the same realities, a feeling of brotherhood will grow,” the bishop said.
 “We know our country went through some difficult times due to the war.
 But thanks to the schools, we have a powerful instrument to bring people together in a peacemaking environment.”

 The nation’s most recent violent clashes erupted in December 2010 when then-President Laurent Gbagbo, a Christian, refused to accept the election of Alassane Ouattara, his Muslim rival.
 In six months, at least 3,000 civilians were killed and more than 150 women were raped.
 Ouattara’s forces eventually captured Gbagbo, who now faces crimes-against-humanity charges before the International Criminal Court in The Hague.
 President Ouattara is in his second term.

-However, political and sectarian strife seems a world away as Muslim and Christian students study side by side at neat desks inside the Koumassi campus, which encompasses a preschool as well as primary and secondary schools.
+However, political and sectarian strife seems a world away as Muslim and Christian students study side by side at neat desks inside the Koumassi campus, which encompasses a preschool as well as the primary and secondary schools.

 Just as the students know how to let the good times roll for Mardi Gras, they also know how to knuckle down and pay attention when it’s class time.

 The Republic of Côte d’Ivoire is on Africa’s western coast.